CypherpunkLabs/KYC-Know-Your-Company-/README.md

 # KYC-Know-Your-Company-

+# ORDER PROCESSING IS DISABLED.
+ADDRESSES ARE STILL HERE FOR DOCUMENTATION PURPOSES ONLY.

 We are not your traditional company, you know us, we do not know you.

 In a traditional sense a company would know information about you as the customer, in this new